|

 stainless cylinders!

-advantages.
+advantages over stainless steel.
 Copper, as a metal, has an inherent antiseptic property.

 That is to say it makes the environment within a cylinder a